kristacapps1/EvilTesterApps/README.md

 # TestingApp
-This repo is the set of projects created by https://github.com/eviltester to practice good testing techniques I have configured his repo to build and run in IntelliJ IDEA
+This repo is the set of projects created by https://github.com/eviltester to practice good testing techniques.
+I have configured his repo to build and run in IntelliJ IDEA
 ## Setup
 1. Ensure IntelliJ IDEA is downloaded properly